thorwin99/SEWorldGenPlugin/README.md

 # SEWorldGenPlugin

-This is a plugin for Space Engineers, which adds a random star system generator to all worlds.
-It generates star systems using all planets loaded with the world, including modded planets.
-It also generates asteroid belts and asteroid rings.
+This is a plugin for the game Space Engineers, which adds random star system generation to worlds aswell as some other neat features.
+More info in the [wiki](https://github.com/thorwin99/SEWorldGenPlugin/wiki)

 ## Installation